ArcticKona/Go-Proxy/Readme.md

 Upgrade: TCPStream

 ```
-Now on the HTTP connection to akona.me is a raw TCP connection to google.com port 443.

 Caveats:
 *	TCP flags and pointers like URG and PSH are not proxied.
 This can be problematic for protocols like FTP